Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - general considerations

-Before we describe the construction of our canonical path system we fix some definitions: \begin{definition} In a simple graph a {\bf circuit} is a sequence of pairwise disjoint edges $e_1,\ldots,e_\ell $, where each pair of edges $e_i,e_{i+1}$ (the summation goes by modulo $\ell$) share a common end point, furthermore the common end points of $e_{i-1},e_i$ and $e_i, e_{i+1}$ are different.
-If these common end points are pairwise distinct, then this circuit is a {\bf cycle}. \end{definition} We start our construction process by defining
+Before we start this subsection we should recall some definitions: \begin{definition} In a simple graph, a sequence of pairwise disjoint edges $e_1,\ldots,$ $ e_t $ forms a {\bf circuit} iff there are vertices $v_1,\dots, v_t $ such that $e_i=(v_i,v_{i+1})$ (the summation is performed modulo $t$).
+This circuit is a {\bf cycle} iff the vertices $v_1,\dots, v_t $ are pairwise distinct. \end{definition}